obspy/obspy/misc/docs/source/packages/obspy.io.sitexml.rst

     --------

-    ``obspy.io.sitexml`` provides tools for working with seismological station metadata stored in SiteXML files and related tabular inputs.
+    ``obspy.io.sitexml`` provides tools for working with seismological station metadata stored in SiteXML files, published SiteXML URLs, and related tabular inputs.
 The module reads and writes SiteXML, validates XML files against the bundled schema, and imports metadata from CSV and Excel sources into the internal :class:`~obspy.io.sitexml.core.SERASite` object model.

     The top-level metadata object is :class:`~obspy.io.sitexml.core.SERASite`.
     It contains required :class:`~obspy.io.sitexml.core.SERASiteOwner` and